vswarte/alt-saves/README.md

 external_dlls = ["mod/eldenring_alt_saves.dll", "mod/some_other_dlls.dll"]
 #...
 ```

-Then read to the configuration section.
+Now read the configuration section as you'll most likely want to configure the extension used in your position.

 ## Configuration
 Sometimes you have multiple sets of mods, or you're developing a mod that should use a different save file by default.